csc301-winter-2021/team-project-5-refuhope/deliverable-1/planning.md

 #### Q8: What artifacts will you use to self-organize?

-To keep our team organzied and on schedule, our goal is to maintain a flexible method of task management with the help of a ticketing system.
+To keep our team organized and on schedule, our goal is to maintain a flexible method of task management with the help of a ticketing system.
 We considered options such as Github Issues and Zenhub for this, but ultimately decided on going with the Trello platform.
 Additionally, our team will make use of shared documents to keep track of any written tasks such as planning documents.
 Task prioritization depends on deadlines and partner meetings; for instance, completing the mockups was a top priority for the 2nd partner meeting to obtain feedback on the initial product design.

 Thus far, tasks have been assigned based on team members’ skills and experiences.
 For example, we have two team members who have previous experience working with Figma, so naturally they took on the responsibility for creating the mockups for Deliverable 1.
 For other tasks such as completing the planning.md document, we divided the work equally (e.g. number of questions completed), based on team members' preferences and on a first-come, first-serve basis.
 Moving forward, we will keep a similar approach when dividing tasks, while also making use of a ticketing system.
 The status of a task will be deemed to be complete once it has met all project expectations, integrated any constructive feedback, and the work has been reviewed by at least one other team member.